Start Running >> 8 Extremely Useful Running Tips for Beginners

-Have you decided to improve your fitness?
-A well-structured running program is perfect for beginners to build up their strength and endurance.
-Before lacing up your shoes, check out these 8 extremely useful tips from running expert Sascha Wingenfeld.
+Are you new runner?
+Have you decided to start running to improve your fitness?
+Before lacing up your shoes, check out these 8 extremely useful running tips for beginners from running expert Sascha Wingenfeld.

 1. Start with short running intervals

 Are you super-excited to start your running training?
-As a beginner, you shouldn’t plan on running the entire distance in one go.
+As a new runner, you shouldn’t plan on running the entire distance in one go.
 “Break it down into intervals and try to keep them short at the beginning.
-Walk between the intervals so you can recover a little,” recommends Sascha Wingenfeld.
+Don’t be ashamed to walk between the intervals so you can recover a little,” recommends Sascha Wingenfeld.
 After some time, you can start lengthening the running sections and reducing the walking: begin by alternating between 2 minutes of jogging and 2 minutes of walking.
 Increase your running intervals by one minute per workout until you can run the entire distance at a stretch without having to walk.

 Your body has to get used to the new stresses and strains of running.
 Many beginners start out running too fast and pay the price for this mistake within just a few minutes.
 Frustration, overexertion, pain or even injuries are just some of the consequences.
-Therefore, run your first workout at a moderate pace, i.e. where you can easily hold a conversation.
+Therefore, start running at a moderate pace (i.e. where you can easily hold a conversation).
 “Even when you feel like cutting loose, you should maintain the same pace for the entire distance.
 Only those who give their body time to gradually get used to the new demands will have long-term success.”

 3. Your body needs time to recover